-The National LGBTQ Task Force has the great privilege to present awards recognizing the hard work and dedication of colleagues in our LGBTQ movement.
-These awards are presented collaboratively with the Consortium of Higher Education LGBT Resource Professionals; the Evelyn and Walter Haas Jr. Fund; and Services & Advocacy for GLBT Elders (SAGE).
+The National LGBTQ Task Force has the great privilege to present awards and to host award presentations recognizing the hard work and dedication of colleagues in our LGBTQ movement.
+Noted below, some awards are presented collaboratively with the Consortium of Higher Education LGBT Resource Professionals; the Evelyn and Walter Haas Jr. Fund; and SAGE.
 We thank these partners in lifting up activists who express their passionate commitments to social justice every day.

 The Youth Leadership Award

 Kings Floyd is the 2016 Youth Transition Fellow for the National Council on Independent Living.
 She is originally from Boston and moved from Maine to Washington DC in June 2016.
 She graduated from High Point University that same year with a Bachelor’s degree in English Writing, with concentrations in Language, Education and Disability Studies.
 She has worked on the Women’s March, the DC Pride March, and other civil rights demonstrations, as well as being the co-chair of the DC Metro ADAPT chapter.
 Her guilty pleasures include carbonara, mochas and ‘80s pop.
 Kings hopes to continue working with intersectional youth to promote disability awareness, advocacy and pride.